isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **Alternative**: Postconditions of the form "this resource must be released" are best expressed by [RAII](#Rr-raii).

-Ideally, that `Ensures` should be part of the interface that's not easily done.
+Ideally, that `Ensures` should be part of the interface, but that's not easily done.
 For now, we place it in the definition (function body).

 **Enforcement**: (Not enforceable) Finding the variety of ways postconditions can be asserted is not feasible.
 Warning about those that can be easily identified (`assert()`) has questionable value in the absence of a language facility.